 The last saying is perhaps the most important to understand this issue properly.
 The kingdom of God is first and foremost "within us", by faith.
 In other words, the kingdom of God is internal/spiritual/metaphysical, it is NOT physical.

 If you choose to follow Joshua, you can't live for or serve God AND live for or serve money/material things or the world - they are mutually exclusive priorities in life.

 You cannot follow Joshua AND have working FOR money for yourself be your primary pursuit in life.
 Nor can you follow Joshua AND work for money to 'provide for your family', when you are not part of the larger spiritual Family or your natural family already has more than they need.

 At the same time, not working to gain money for yourself does not mean you ONLY do Joshua's greater work - the lesser work of providing food, clothing and shelter will need to be done.
 Nor does it mean you will need to live 'on the street' and eat out of people's trash bins as the saying in Mark 10 above makes clear.

 To prove to yourself that you are now going to follow Joshua, you must no longer value the material things you once lived for and you must stop working FOR money/wealth/material security for yourself or for those who already have more than they need.

 As a disciple, the material things you do have and work for should be shared with other disciples and not selfishly spent/used.

-Where is your focus - to make sure you have 'forsaken all the right way' (according to some man's opinion) so you can get into heaven, or is it to love other people?
+Where is your focus - to make sure you have 'forsaken all the right way' (according to some man's opinion) so you can get into heaven, or is it to love other people and do Joshua's work?
 The former is wrong, the latter is right.

 Anytime the new command of loving other disciples is not the highest principle being obeyed by Joshua's followers - including what someone says "forsaking all" means or trying to forsake all - that person or persons are in error.